glawson6/glawson6.github.io/app/_posts/2015-09-27-run-Mule-in-Paas.md

 Download the project.
 The complete source code and Github project can be found [here](https://github.com/glawson6/spring-boot-mule-pass).

-Run:
+On the command line from the project root execute the command:

 <?prettify lang=sh?>
 <pre class="prettyprint">
 mvn clean package && java -Dhttp.port=8080 -jar target/spring-boot-mule-pass-1.0-SNAPSHOT.jar
 </pre>

-This will build, package, and copy the Mule zip file to the MULE_HOME apps directory.
+This will build, package, and run the Mule Embedded in Spring Boot locally.

 Start another terminal or shell  and issue the command: